leutiankane-Rimworld/LK-Human-Plus-XenoType/README.md

 ---Added Melee Pawnkind to the NPC faction, as well as changed the Icon for the faction itself to NOT use one requiring odyssey.

 ---Updated PawnKind skills to be more in line with their types.

+---Added Flood Infection immunity from RimFlood to the Xenotype's Genes.